tunein/engineering/qa_bands.md

 * Determines appropriate tools & techniques for monitoring quality of code in production and diagnosing issues
 * Primary driver of investigating and coordinating resolution for production issues
 * Ensures proper diagnosis and approach for resolving tricky bugs
+* Works closely with immediate and extended teams to investigate and resolve high-priority bugs

 ### Behaviors
 * You develop and refine your playbook for maintaining quality, including standards for pull requests, code reviews, testing and monitoring practices.